franklbvp/python_intro/README.md

 ## Prerequisites

-basic programming knowlaedge
+basic programming knowledge

 ## Result

-Get a first taste of the Python Programming environment and the very basics.
+Get a first taste of the Python Programming environment and the (very) basics of the core elements of the Python programming language.

 ## Material